microsoft/everyonecancode/instructions/day2/Speech/README.md

 ## Integrate Speech Service Credential into Github Secret

 - Navigate to GitHub > Settings > Secrets > Actions and add a `New repository secret`
-- Name: `VUE_APP_SPEECH_API_KEY`
+- Name: `VUE_app_SPEECH_API_KEY`
 - Value: The Key of your Speech service you copied before
 - Add Secret

 ![](./images/light/vue-app-speech-api-key-secret.png#gh-light-mode-only)
 ![](./images/dark/vue-app-speech-api-key-secret.png#gh-dark-mode-only)

-Now we will make our app understand when we talk 🗣️ to our Milligram Social Media App.
+Now we will make our app understand when we talk 🗣️ to our Milligram Social Media app.

 ## Run Frontend Pipeline again